 You don’t need a fancy closet to have a good layout in place.
 You should be able to divide your closet into different categories.
 Have a section for tops, dresses, shoes, bags, etc. This layout should reflect your lifestyle.
 For example if you are working from home, your fancy dresses shouldn’t be front and center.

-While going through your closet and deciding what to keep use a rack.
+Use a rolling rack while going through your closet and deciding what to keep.
 Place all your heck yes items on it and make a pile of your no’s.
 If your wardrobe is fabulous or you want extra cash considered selling those items you no longer want.
 For the maybe pile, try them on.
 Sometimes we forget how awful or good it looks until we try it on.

 Quality Over Quantity